Philadelphia Commercial Lease Lawyer

 Small businesses are sometimes hesitant to hire a lawyer for the principal purpose of reviewing a Commercial Lease.
 The problem with this line of thinking is that it is far more difficult to deal with an issue in a lease once you sign it, as opposed to noting the issue prior to the effectuation of the lease.
 Additionally, a business’s problems are compounded if there is a problem while they are already using the property.
 At that point, the lessor typically has an inherent advantage against the lessee, as the lessor is primarily concerned with collecting rent, while the lessee’s attention is focused on their business.

 A Business Lawyer can review a commercial lease, make necessary changes, and negotiate on your behalf to ensure you and your business does not end up in an undesirable situation.

 Avoiding Landlord Mischief

-Commercial leases often contain provisions with the potential to cause the lessee significant financial difficulty.
+Commercial Leases often contain provisions with the potential to cause the lessee serious financial difficulty.
 Ways in which the landlord may try to put one over on a potential tenant include:

 Lawyers Can Help

-A lawyer can help a prospective commercial lessee by reviewing and editing potentially harmful lease provisions, checking for accuracy, and negotiating on your behalf.
-Even the mere presence of a lawyer may be helpful in that it lets the landlord know you are not to be taken advantage of.
+A lawyer can help a prospective Commercial Lessee by reviewing and editing potentially harmful lease provisions, checking for accuracy, and negotiating on your behalf.
+Even the mere presence of an attorney may be helpful, in that it lets the landlord know you are not to be taken advantage of.

-The cost of hiring an attorney is minimal when compared to the cost of being locked into a bad long term commercial lease agreement.
+The cost of hiring a lawyer is minimal when compared to the cost of being locked into a bad long-term commercial lease agreement.

 This content was written on behalf of Greg Prosmushkin.